Systems Change

 What this looks like in our work.

 In their book The Systems Work of Social Change, Rayner and Bonnici condense the relational middle layer into three terms: Context, Connection, Power – through them, the patterns of a system change.
 Whoever takes Systems Change seriously works with what is actually happening in the given context, changes relationships, and shifts power.
-This is how we work when we work with Systems Change: context-specific and power-aware, we place impact, meaning and purpose at the centre – with a breadth of methods around it that brings them to their full potential.
+Context-specific and power-aware is what we always want to be, placing impact, meaning, purpose at the centre – with a breadth of methods around it that lets us make much of its potential together.

 Such a breadth is, for example, gathered by the School of System Change in practices such as: making systems visible, working at multiple levels, recognising connections and interactions, including diverse perspectives, working with activating and resisting forces, thinking in time scales, recognising patterns, embracing complexity, questioning assumptions.